devdowns/wallet-service/README.md

 ## Architecture

 This project follows a hexagonal architecture pattern, with ports and adapters.
 JpaRepositories create their adapter at runtime so there's no need for the output adapter folder.
-Comunication between different components is done through interfaces and DTOs.
+Communication between different components is done through interfaces and DTOs

 ## Running the Application with Docker Compose

 To run the application using Docker Compose, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine
-2. Navigate to the project directory.
+2. Navigate to the project directory
 3. Run the following command to start the application and its database ```docker-compose up```
 4. The application should now be running on `http://localhost:8001`
-5. PostgreSQL should be running on port `5432` with a database called `wallet_service_db`
+5. PostgreSQL should be running on port `5432` with user **postgres**, password **postgres** and database called `wallet_service_db`
 6. Starter data is automatically seeded and reset with each run
+7. Should you run into any issues, it can be built with maven and it runs on the same ports locally, you'd just have to ensure that the `wallet_service_db` exists before running it so that hibernate can populate it

 ## Dockerized Components